 Pacific Roots is building their popularity by stirring the crowd in with their upbeat reggae jams thrown around with punk rock swells and solos, mixed melodiously to produce an original Cali based sound and vibe.

 After original members Carlos Rubalcaba (guitar/vocal) and Jose Picazo (guitar/vocals/keys) left the band in mid 2018, A.J.
 Aguayo (drums) and Jake White (bass) decided to keep the band going and recruit new members Maximilian Masluk (vocals), Derek Haynsworth (guitar) and Matt Booher (guitar).
-2019 brings a new lineup, music and vibe while staying true to their original style.
+2019 brought a new lineup, sound, and vibe while staying true to their original punk, rock, ska, and reggae style.

 The new lineup toured with The Expendables, Tomorrow's Bad Seeds, Tunnel Vision, The John Dank Show, and most recently (January 2022) journeyed a 3 week headlining tour of the Western US in support of their new album Still Standing.

 In early 2020, Pacific Roots was selected as one of three winners (shout out to Kyle Smith and Native Leaves) of the "Reggae Rise Up Artist Discovery Contest" and performed at the RRU: Las Vegas Music Festival in October of 2021 alongside some of the most widely recognized bands in the genre.